Instructions for the Authors

 JOURNAL ISSN (ONLINE VERSION): 2704-8845

 Microbiota in Health and Disease is the official journal of the European Helicobacter and Microbiota Study Group – EHMSG, an international multidisciplinary group composed of one representative from most countries of the European Union, with the mission to promote research in the field of H. pylori and microbiota and their role in health and disease.
-In this direction, Microbiota in Health and Disease will also serve as a shared platform for communicating and debating challenges and opportunities on the path to the development of new diagnostic tools and new treatments.
+In this direction, Microbiota in Health and Disease will also serve as a shared platform for communicating and debating challenges and opportunities on the path to the development of new diagnostic tools and treatments.

 Microbiota in Health and Disease does not accept the publication of articles referring to “data not shown” or “unpublished data”.
 Letters are restricted to the discussion of papers already published in the journal, with a maximum of 300 words, one table or figure, and up to ten references.